Pi4J/pi4j.github.io/content/prepare/_index.md

 The Raspberry Pi doesn't come with a hard disk like typical computers.
 The operating system needs to be "burned" onto an SD Card.

 {{% notice tip %}}
-Instead of an SC Card you can use an NVMe SSD disk.
+Instead of an SD Card you can use an NVMe SSD disk.
 This requires an additional connection cable or hat, for instance, the [Raspberry Pi SSD Kit](https://www.raspberrypi.com/products/ssd-kit/).
 The advantage of such a system is a faster startup and disc access, but is not required for any of the examples explained on this website.
 {{% /notice %}}

 ### Material list